Logico (album)

-Logico is the fifth solo studio album by the Italian songwriter Cesare Cremonini, released on May 6, 2014 by Trecuori and distributed by Universal Music.
+Logico is the fifth solo studio album by Italian singer-songwriter Cesare Cremonini, released on May 6, 2014 by Trecuori and distributed by Universal Music.

 The album debuted at the top of the Italian Albums Chart, becoming his first album to achieve it.

 On November 27, 2015, a limited edition box was named Logico Project Limited Edition containing both the Logic CD and the 3 live album More than logical (Live).